cloudflare/cloudflare-docs/content/cloudflare-one/_partials/gateway/policies/_isolate-chatgpt.md

 | Application | in       | `ChatGPT`                                                            | Or    | Isolate |
 | Host        | in       | `chat.openai.com`, `auth0.openai.com`, `openai.com`, `cdn.auth0.com` |       |         |

-In **Configure policy settings**, you can restrict how your users interact with ChatGPT.
-For example, to prevent against information leaks, you can select **Disable copy / paste** and **Disable file uploads**.
+In **Configure policy settings**, you can customize restrictions for ChatGPT.
+For example, to prevent your users from inputting sensitive information, you can select **Disable copy / paste** and **Disable file uploads**.